Yi-ChunHung/TG3.1_mini-workshop_Apr.29/SK_Harrison_TBHmftn/README.md

 %%% ---------- %%%
 ```

 3️⃣ Prepare the SOC parameters in 'SK_Harrison_Build.m'.
+The format is the same as the one for 'SOftn58.m'.

 ```Matlab
 %% --- SOC parameters --- %%%